 Early Life

 Eric Wittouck was born on October 5, 1946, into a distinguished Belgian family.
-He is a descendant of the Seven Noble Houses of Brussels.
-His parents were Jonkheer André-Michel Wittouck and Princess Hélène Sherbatow.
-In his thirties, Wittouck inherited the Tiense Suiker fortune, becoming a major shareholder in the family-run business, which was founded by his ancestors.
-He graduated from Solvay Brussels School of Economics.
+His lineage traces back to the Seven Noble Houses of Brussels.
+In his thirties, Wittouck inherited the Tiense Suiker fortune, a sugar refinery founded by his ancestors.

 Rise to Success

-In the 1980s, Wittouck demonstrated strategic acumen by selling Tiense Suiker to Südzucker, a German sugar conglomerate, for $1.5 billion.
+Wittouck demonstrated strategic acumen by selling Tiense Suiker to Südzucker, a German sugar conglomerate, for approximately $1.5 billion.
 This marked the beginning of his entrepreneurial journey.
-The proceeds from the sale were reinvested through Artal Group.
+He then founded the Artal Group, which has a diverse investment portfolio.

 Key Business Strategies